 We are opening our doors to Young Adults, who either reside in our Parish, or simply want to use this opportunity to connect, discuss, enrich themselves and spend some quality time.
 No, this is not a prayer group, although the issue of prayer, faith and morality will be touched upon many times.
-Young adults are people from 18 to 30’s, married & single, who very seriously know the realities of life, yet still live out the joys of their youth.
+Young adults are people from 18 to 39, married & single, who very seriously know the realities of life, yet still live out the joys of their youth.
 The meetings are not classes, where attendance is taken or sign-up is mandatory.
 Rather, it is a gathering of young people, friends if you will, very informal and laid back.
 Come as you are.
 You don’t have to be Catholic in order to join.
 Be sure to become familiar with us both online and in person.
 We guarantee that these gatherings will be very fulfilling.
 You will not waste your time with us.
-Some of our possible activities will include: bowling, hiking, ice skating, soup kitchen, bike rides, Ski trip, retreats, movie nights, wine tasting, sports, visiting the museum, bbq, Theology on Tap, Midnight Run, Catholic Underground, book club, and community service events.
+Some of our possible activities will include: bowling, hiking, ice skating, soup kitchen, bike rides, Ski trip, retreats, movie nights, wine tasting, sports, visiting museums, bbq, Theology on Tap, Midnight Run, Catholic Underground, book club, and community service events, ( We are open to suggestions).
 The Young Adult group will meet on the second Saturday of each month after the 5:30PM Mass.

 Theology on Tap:

 Theology on Tap is a program that combines a convenient setting of a bar with rather serious topics of faith as well as other topics that people face in their lives.
 While listening and discussing several issues participants can enjoy their meals and drinks as well; it’s a bar after all.
 This program has been predominantly used in Young Adults ministry all over the country with great success.